Albratoburner/Hackathon-relay-hack/README.md

 Focus tests: [tests/Feature/RankingApiTest.php](tests/Feature/RankingApiTest.php) validates the ranking API behavior.

-**Presentation & Demo Tips**
-- Include a short (2–5 minute) demo video showing: job creation, running ranking, and viewing candidate score breakdown.
-- Add screenshots of the ranking results and the SQL JSON input/output examples.

 **Future enhancements**
 - Add a .NET API wrapper to demonstrate cross-stack integration with the stored procedure.
 - Angular front-end option for a single-page recruiter UI.
 - Timesheets, invoicing and payroll integration to expand the lifecycle coverage.

-**Contributing**
-Contributions are welcome — please open an issue or a pull request with a short description of the change and a test or example.

-**License**
-This project is provided for demonstration; add a license file if you plan to publish or share it externally.

----

-If you want, I can also: add demo screenshots, generate a short demo script, or create a simple .NET wrapper that calls the stored procedure.
-Tell me which one to do next.